CallHoganZhang/ML_Pro/readme.md

 In most condition, BernoulliNB is worse than MultinomialNB except in small amount data.
 Besides,if you use TfidfVectorizer this function,you will get the matrix which can show feature.

-In breast_cance_data-master,
-I use the data of breast_cance test accuracy of different SVM model.
+In breast_cance_data-master,I use the data of breast_cance test accuracy of different SVM model.
 By there data, you will find the mean information,se(stand error) information and worst imformation.
 I divide into three group according to these different label and show visualization by seaborn,matplot.